Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 ---

-## Section 5: Bitcoin Network Operations and Security Model
+## Section V: Bitcoin Network Operations and Security Model

 ### Roles at a Glance